 The candidate’s work must contain a significant contribution to the field of nonlinear waves, broadly interpreted in the spirit of the SIAG/NWCS conferences.
 One key paper must be cited as evidence of the contribution, though a body of papers may be discussed in the nomination.
 The prize is awarded to a researcher who has been in the profession at least 10 years and no more than 20 years preceding the award date.
+Candidates who have not worked continuously in the field are also eligible if they are at an equivalent stage in their career.
 The qualifying key paper must have been published in English in a peer-reviewed journal or conference proceedings within the four calendar years preceding the award year.

 For the 2020 award, the candidate must have received their PhD within the calendar years 2000 - 2009.
 The paper must have been published between the dates of January 1, 2016 – December 31, 2019.

 The T. Brooke Benjamin Prize will be awarded at NWCS20 in Bremen, Germany.

 See all prizes with open calls for nominations.